StatCan/cae-eac/docs/en/BestPracticesFAQ.md

 ### Parquet
 It is good to use for very large datasets.
 It is also good to use if only a section of the dataset is needed which reads in the data in a faster rate.

+### Avro
-AVRO -  Just as Parquet, it is great for very large datasets.
+Just as Parquet, it is great for very large datasets.
 To compare, it is better used for editing/writing into a dataset and for querying all columns in the dataset.

+### CSV
-CSV - It is fine to use with marginally smaller datasets as CSV files do not load well when the file size is very large.
+It is fine to use with marginally smaller datasets as CSV files do not load well when the file size is very large.
 But with smaller data sets, it is simple and human-readable.

 Excel - try not to use :)

+Put all these into an exmple and check how to read, access, manipulate.

 https://medium.com/ssense-tech/csv-vs-parquet-vs-avro-choosing-the-right-tool-for-the-right-job-79c9f56914a8
 https://blog.clairvoyantsoft.com/big-data-file-formats-3fb659903271

 ###  Can I read Word document in Databricks?
 (5)
+Read in Office

 ###  Can\How I convert Word document to a notebook?f (6)